 Jump to Mobile

 There are an assortment of Selection tools.
-Use some of these for choosing a type of selection.
-Use others to help once a selection has been made.
+Use some for choosing a type of selection, and others to help once a selection has been made.

-Beyond the typical use of selection tools, did you know they can be used like masks.
+You can also use a selection like a mask.
 You can select an area and constrain the paint to the selection.
 You won’t need to worry about paint going outside the bounds of the selection.

 In Sketchbook Pro for desktop, a selection can also be used to select an area, then with the V key open the Transform Puck to move, scale or rotate your selection.

 Need to remove large areas from your image?
 Use Selection tools to make quick work of that.
-For example, an image has a white background, but you don’t want any pixels in the background.
-Use Magic Wand to select the background and either an eraser or Clear (from the Layer Editor marking menu) to delete the background.
+For example, you want to remove a white background from an image.
+Use Magic Wand to select the background and the Delete key, use an eraser, or Clear (from the Layer Editor marking menu) to delete the selected area.